The Mice and the Elephants ~ Panchatantra Stories

 “We won’t stand a chance!” cried another.

 “How could you?” said this mouse.
 “But your herd stamped out many of the homes where we have lived for hundreds of years.
 If you were to return the same way, that would surely be the end of us!
-We are small and you are big, but we ask you, please.
+We are small and you are big.
+We must ask you, please.
 Won’t you find another way to go home?
 Who knows, maybe someday we mice can help you, too.”

 Two days later the hunters dragged the Elephant King and his herd out of the lake with large ropes and tied the elephants to big trees in the forest.